Note: If you are experiencing any hair loss, please see your doctor for a proper diagnosis and testing.

 How to Derma Roll

 When using a derma roller, start by sectioning the areas where you are experiencing hair loss.
 For example, if you have Androgenic Alopecia with a widening part and some diffuse thinning, you may want to make a middle part, and then create 3-4 horizontal parts.
 Apply a few drops of oil or topicals into the parts, and then massage them in.
-You will be passing the derma roller back and forth over the parts in the direction of the hair growth 4-5 times.
+You will be passing the derma roller over the parts in the direction of the hair growth 4-5 times.
 Apply the same amount of pressure that you would if painting a portrait.
 After you have finished derma rolling, apply a few more drops of oils or topicals, if desired.

 To avoid infections and injuries: